Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 It's recommended to use KIDOZ's default button - the `KIDOZ Button` which is a custom animatable button.

-</br>For any question or assistance, please contact us at SDK@kidoz.net.
+For any question or assistance, please contact us at SDK@kidoz.net.
 </br>
 License
 --------